-- 3.39 If the Council proposes to commence work on a simplified planning zone it will undertake consultations with the neighbouring District Council, the land owner and occupier, the DfC and will notify the DfI. - 3.40 Once details of a scheme have been prepared the Council will make copies available for inspection at the Council's office, give notice by way of an advert in the local press (The Mid Ulster Mail and Tyrone Courier are the publications used by Mid Ulster Council) and on the Council's website www.midulstercouncil.org, and will serve a notice on those it has consulted with. - 3.41 Following advertising of the proposed planning zone(s) details there will be an eight week period when representations can be made to the Council.
-If the Council subsequently decides not to proceed with the proposed planning zone it will publish a further advertisement to that effect and will notify all those have made representations.

-- 3.42 The Council may cause an independent examination to be held to consider the representations received.
+- 3.43 If the Council proposes to commence work on a simplified planning zone it will undertake consultations with the neighbouring District Council, the land owner and occupier, the DfC and will notify the DfI. - 3.44 Once details of a scheme have been prepared the Council will make copies available for inspection at the Council's office, give notice by way of an advert in at least one local newspaper circulating in Mid Ulster District, and on the Council's website www.midulstercouncil.org, and will serve a notice on those it has consulted with. - 3.45 Following advertising of the proposed planning zone(s) details there will be an eight week period when representations can be made to the Council.
+If the Council subsequently decides not to proceed with the proposed planning zone it will publish a further advertisement to that effect and will notify all those have made representations. - 3.46 The Council may cause an independent examination to be held to consider the representations received.
 Where it is proposed to hold an independent examination details including the time and place of the examination will be published in the local press.
-Where it is decided not to hold an independent examination the Council will notify all those who have made representations. - 3.43 Following the independent examination the Council will produce a report and statement detailing its decision and outlining reasons for its decision.
+Where it is decided not to hold an independent examination the Council will notify all those who have made representations. - 3.47 Following the independent examination the Council will produce a report and statement detailing its decision and outlining reasons for its decision.
 Notice of publication will be advertised in the local press and the report and statement will be available for public inspection in the Council offices.